 Bus: From Santa Cruz, take the bus leaving at noon to Ostional which returns at 5 PM.
 Another way is to leave from San Jose to Nosara by bus which leaves at 530 AM and from Nosara take a taxi to Ostional.

-Safety tip: If you are visiting, make sure you rent a 4×4 and be extremely careful crossing the river.
-We crossed the river with a 4 door sedan in November but did slightly damage our car so if you are renting a car, I highly recommend getting at least a 4×2. **Remember that river crossing damage is not covered by insurance as it is considered negligence.**
+Safety tip: If you are visiting, make sure you rent a 4×4 and be extremely careful with the river.
+If you are renting a car, I highly recommend renting a 4×4, especially in rainy season. **Remember that river crossing damage is not covered by insurance as it is considered negligence.** If the river is way too high, you will need to park your car and walk the last 2 kilometers.

 Sea Turtle Nesting and Hatching